soniaturcotte/soniaturcotte.com/writing/becoming-compost.md

   <img src="https://d2w9rnfcy7mm78.cloudfront.net/28171239/original_01326be5fefa1e1af97a45dffd0f3ae3.jpg" alt="Abstract macro photo of rotting food and growing mould">
 </figure>

-While I was writing this talk, I searched ’compost’ in my phone and found a screenshot I took of an article from before I started composting.
+While I was writing this talk, I searched ‘compost’ in my phone and found a screenshot I took of an article from before I started composting.

   [A Politics of Habitability](https://journal.culanth.org/index.php/ca/article/view/ca33.3.06/93) by Stacey Ann Langwick is a fantastic piece about plants, healing and toxicity in Tanzania.
 I recommend the whole thing, but here are some quotes from a section about composting.